Local Calabi-Yau manifolds of type \tilde{A} via SYZ mirror symmetry: Local Calabi--Yau 3-folds of type

 Let us take a closer look at the complex moduli space in the genus $2$ case (for $(p,q)=(1,1)$).
 One has the toroidal Torelli map $\bar{\mathfrak{t}} : \overline{\mathcal{M}}_2 \rightarrow \overline{\mathcal{A}}_2$, extending the classical Torelli map \cite{Ale}.
 Here $\overline{\mathcal{M}}_2$ is the Deligne--Mumford compactification of the moduli space of genus $2$ curves and $\overline{\mathcal{A}}_2$ is the toroidal compactification of the moduli space $\mathfrak{H}_2/\Sp_4(\Z)$ given by the secondary Voronoi fan.
 There are $3$ irreducible divisors of the form $\overline{\mathcal{M}}_{1,1} \times \overline{\mathcal{M}}_{1,1} \subset \overline{\mathcal{M}}_{2}$ (the left figure of Figure \ref{fig:Degeneration}), given by $\sigma=0$, $\tau=\sigma$, and $\rho=\sigma$.
 Their images under $\bar{\mathfrak{t}}$ are the Humbert surface $H_1 \subset \overline{\mathcal{A}}_2$, where the corresponding abelian surface splits into the product of $2$ elliptic curves.
 There the total space of the conic fibration whose discriminant loci is given by the theta divisor has a conifold singularity.
 Thus the Humbert surface $H_1 \subset \overline{\mathcal{A}}_2$ serves as the conifold limits of the complex moduli space.
 On the other hand the large complex structure limit $\Omega = i\infty$ is given by the point $\bar{\mathfrak{t}}(\mathcal{M}_{0,3} \times \mathcal{M}_{0,3})$ (the right figure of Figure \ref{fig:Degeneration}).

 Such a degeneration has been studied in Oda--Seshadri \cite{OS} for instance.
 The degeneration limit of abelian surfaces is the union of $2$ copies of $\PP^2$'s glued along 3 $\PP^1$'s \cite[Dual graph (honeycomb) given in Figure 11]{OS}.
 It contains the above stable genus $2$ curve as the theta divisor \cite{Ale}.
-See the left figure of Figure \ref{fig:LCSL}, which is exactly the square tiling we used in the construction of the local Calabi--Yau 3-fold $X_{(1,1)}$.